About the National Measurement Institute

 - Adaptable: We embrace new ways of working to meet present and future challenges

 - Innovative: We learn from today to create solutions for tomorrow

 - Accountable: We each take personal responsibility for what we do, why we do it and how we work with others to achieve NMI’s goals

 - Strategic: We navigate uncertainty with clear purpose and direction

 - Inclusive: We champion a safe and supportive environment, powered by diversity of thought, experience and culture.

 - Influential: We create opportunities to promote our value, broaden our reach and increase our impact.

 The department’s Enterprise Agreement and policies provide for a flexible working environment to assist staff balance their work and home life.
 Staff and managers work together to balance the operating needs of the work unit with the needs of the individual.
 Options may include full time/part time working arrangements, working from home or other arrangements as agreed by all parties.

 The department is committed to a workplace culture that is respectful, inclusive, and diverse, where all employees have a sense of belonging and can bring their authentic whole selves to work every day.
 We encourage applications from Aboriginal and/or Torres Strait Islander people, mature age, people with disability, culturally and linguistically diverse people and people of the LGBTIQA+ community, including transgender, gender diverse, and intersex people.
-Please contact our Inclusion team at email@example.com for a confidential discussion if you identify with any of these diverse backgrounds and would like to discuss this in more detail.
+Please contact our Inclusion team at firstname.lastname@example.org for a confidential discussion if you identify from any of these diverse backgrounds and would like to discuss this in more detail.